OpenFLUID/openfluid-community-docs/src/docs/external/ranalysis.md

 Among the output variables, some of them characterize the global behaviour of the model (i.e. the flow rate at the outlet of the RS3, the global outlet of the virtual subcatchment), others characterize its local behaviour (i.e. the infiltration on each SUs).
 The three first input factors are parameters of the transfer models, the next two factors depend on the spatial units characteristics and control the runoff production.
 The others model factors: simulator parameters, spatial attributes and the rain height on each SUs (the input spatial and temporal variable) will not be analyzed in this example.
 The analysis of a such spatialized model should take into account the effects of the input factors on the output variables at the global and the local scale.

 The following lines propose some examples of model analysis.
 Thanks to the ROpenFLUID package, simple simulations and model analysis are performed.
-The [sensitivity](https://cran.r-project.org/web/packages/sensitivity/) R package is used to perform expert analysis.
+The [sensitivity](https://cran.r-project.org/web/packages/sensitivity/) and [optimx](https://cran.r-project.org/web/packages/optimx/) R packages are used to perform expert analysis.
 Other R packages are required in the following script for rendering results ([ggplot2](https://cran.r-project.org/web/packages/ggplot2/)) or for factors sampling ([lhs](https://cran.r-project.org/web/packages/lhs/)).
 The input dataset can be found [here](tuto-MHYDAS-ROpenFLUID.zip) as a zip file and the final R script can be download [here](MHYDAS-Analysis.R).

 ## A specific framework to set factors, run one simulation and get results